 A personal flood Plan

-It is a good idea to make a Personal Flood Plan to prepare for a flood.
-The Environment Agency gives some excellent resources to help you do this.
+The Environment Agency gives some excellent resources to help you make a Personal Flood Plan to prepare for a flood.
 These include a Flood Plan Template and advice on preparing your property for possible flooding.
 Should you wish to go into more detail on preparing for a flood, the Environment Agency has a detailed guide: “Flooding Minimising the Risk” although this relates to flooding in general rather than the more limited tidal flooding likely in the St Denys and West Itchen area.

 What to do if flooding looks possible